-Exhibit: Transit funding source breakdown across largest 10 states by total revenue (2023) 31
+Exhibit: Transit funding source breakdown across largest 10 states by total revenue31

 There are also some additional Federal and State funds for infrastructure, that today are largely used for roads, that may also be eligible to be used for transit.
-Some of the largest include the Federal Surface Transportation Block Grants (STBG) (\$1.2B to CA per annum), the Federal Congestion Mitigation and Air Quality Improvement Program (CMAQ) (\$0.5B) and State Transportation Improvement Program (STIP) (\$0.5B).3
+Some of the largest include the Federal Surface Transportation Block Grants (STBG) (\$1.2B to CA per annum), the Federal Congestion Mitigation and Air Quality Improvement Program (CMAQ) (\$0.5B) and State Transportation Improvement Program (STIP) (\$0.5B).3 Currently, some of these funds are spent on transit projects, at the discretion of the allocating agency (either the State of CA or regional entities).
+The total amount of funding inside the Infrastructure, Investment and Jobs Act (IIJA) Federal Highway Administration (FHWA) formula programs to California is ~\$5.5B a year.